Find our Resistance collections and win a prize

 This year, to celebrate the annual Antifascist Pasta events across Europe, we have teamed up with ANPI London (the Italian association of the Resistance Fighters - London section) to launch an APE Searchathon dedicated to anti-fascist and anti-nazi Resistance Movements across Europe: dig our portal to find as many documents related to the Resistance movement(s) across Europe during World War II, for the chance of winning a 50-EUR voucher from Ebooks.com

-The contest is open to everyone and everyone can participate, just follow the simple instructions below !
+The contest is open for everyone to participate, just follow the simple instructions below !

 1) Check how Archives Portal Europe works by reading our How it Works page.
 In a nutshell: